Plantation house: Architectural styles

 Rough vernacular architecture for early plantations was also true in Arkansas and Missouri although in their river regions.
 Admitted to the Union in the mid-1840s, early architecture in Florida and Texas generally showed a stronger Spanish Colonial architectural influence, blended with French and British forms.

 Some of the wealthiest planters never built grand residences.
 One example was noted by Albert J. Pickett, an early Alabama historian.
 In 1850, he visited Nicholas Davis, the owner of the prosperous Walnut Grove Plantation.
 Despite owning more than 100 slaves, he was still living in the large log house he had built after his migration from Virginia in 1817.
 He told Pickett that he "would not exchange (it) for a palace".
-Even Gaineswood, now a National Historic Landmark due to it being considered a lavish example of a plantation house, began as a two-story hewn-log dogtrot that was eventually enveloped within the brick mass of the house.
+Gaineswood, a lavish example of a plantation house, began as a two-story hewn-log dogtrot that was eventually enveloped within the brick mass of the house.

 Moss Hill near Pine Apple, Alabama, completed in 1845.
 An example of a simple I-house or Plantation Plain-style house.
-This folk house style, along with similarly proportioned log and frame houses, were once the most common types of plantation houses.
+This folk house style, along with similarly proportioned log and frame houses, was once the most common type of plantation house.

 After the period of initial settlement, more refined folk house types came from the older portions of the South, especially the I-house, thought by architectural scholars to be a descendant of the hall and parlor and the central-passage house-types.
 The central-passage house continued to be popular and could be either single-pile (one room deep) or double-pile (two rooms deep).
 If it had a porch, it was under a separate roof attached to the main house.

-I-houses were always two stories high, always single-pile, with side gables or a hipped roof.
+I-houses were two stories high, single-pile, with side gables or a hipped roof.
 They were at least two rooms wide, with latter examples usually having a central hall dividing them.
 In the South, they usually had full-width one-story shed extensions to the front and rear.
 These sheds could manifest as open porches, enclosed rooms, or a combination of the two.
 This I-house with sheds came to be commonly referred to as "Plantation Plain".
 It also proved to be one of the most adaptable folk house types to changing architectural tastes, with some even having neoclassical porticoes and other high-style elements added to them at a later date.

-Millford Plantation in South Carolina.
-Regarded as one of the finest examples of Greek Revival residential architecture in the United States.
+Millford Plantation near Pinewood, South Carolina, regarded as one of the finest examples of Greek Revival residential architecture in the United States.